OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 ### Connect to gHost Virtual Machine's CLI

 17. Locate appropriate Guacamole course folder to reveal a list of the classes.
 Within the folder showing GUI connections to gHosts is another sub-folder ending in "-SSH".
 Expand that folder to reveal SSH connections to gHost.
 The connection icon ">_" will indicate these connections.
-The name of the connection will end in "-SSH", but otherwise have the same name as the GUI connection.
+The name of the connection will end in "-SSH", but otherwise have the same name as the GUI connection.<br>
 ![](./images/Guac-Home-3.png)

 18. Select the SSH connection to login the gHost SSH (AKA CLI) interface.